stuartcw/are_you_going/index.md

 * 1.1.2 If There is a Yokohama F. Marinos Home Match on that day when I will be at the stadium or at the Richmod HUB if it is an Away Match This overrides all other rules.You are welcome to join but primarily be watching the match.
 Facetious comments and questions may be ignored.
 * 1.1.3 Inclement weather.
 If it is Typhoon or other really bad weather, I probably won't go.
 * 1.1.4 Bad mood.
 If I’m in a bad mood, I might not go.
+* 1.1.5 If there is a Japan National Team match, I may consider going.
+You are welcome to join but primarily be watching the match.
+Facetious comments and questions may be ignored.
+* 1.1.3 Inclement weather.
+If it is Typhoon or other really bad weather, I probably won't go.

 ### Q1.2.
 [Are you interested in going somewhere else?
 Like a different bar?](#different_bar)
 **A.** Probably not.